 7. What process should we use to screen children as they come in each day?

-OEC Memo #15 requires that all child care programs must screen staff and children for any observable illness, including cough or respiratory distress.
-OEC has provided additional guidance on approaches to health screening procedures in Section 5 of the OEC Guidance for Child Care During COVID-19.
+OEC Memo #6 requires that all child care programs must screen staff and children for any observable illness, including cough or respiratory distress.
+OEC has provided additional guidance on approaches to health screening procedures in Section 5 of the OEC comprehensive guides for operations during COVID-19.

 8. How do we handle drop off and pick up?

 Programs should consider their unique facility in order to minimize contact between groups of children and to limit contact between staff and families.
 Programs might consider having families drop children off outside, staggering start times, and encouraging families to bring their own pens to sign children in and out.
 For additional guidance, see the CDC website.

 9. Should we be ensuring that children in the same group/cohort are social distancing?

 10. How should we handle snacks and meals?